YanKawaYu/TSNetwork/README.md

     NSDictionary *dic = (NSDictionary *)obj;
 }
 ```
-9. When you want to download images, use TSImageView or TSImageButton and get image with "getImage:" function by passing the image url into it.
+When you want to download images, use TSImageView or TSImageButton and get image with `getImage` function by passing the image url into it.

-10. Make sure you add a image named "TSDefaultSmallImage" as default image in the project, or the application will crash with "Default Image not exist".
+Make sure you add a image named "TSDefaultSmallImage" as default image in the project, or the application will crash with "Default Image not exist".

 ## License